codestothestars/speech-viewer/README.md

-# speech-viewer
+# Speech Viewer

-View famous speeches on the web.
+A website for viewing famous historical speeches.